deftio/simple-py-crawlbot/README.md

 --url: Required.
 Specifies the starting URL for the crawler.
 Example: --url "https://my-website-to-crawl/"

---output: Specifies the directory where the HTML files will be stored.
+--output-dir: Specifies the directory where the HTML files will be stored.
 Default is "output".
-Example: --output custom_directory
+Example: --output_dir custom_directory

---summary_file: Specifies the filename for the JSON summary.
+--summary: Specifies the filename for the JSON summary.
 Default is "summary.json".
-Example: --summary_file custom_summary.json
+Example: --summary custom_summary.json

 --progress: Enables progress display during the crawling process.
 This is a flag; include it to activate.
 Example: --progress